raddevus/jwccompiler/README.md

 For example, let's add 5 (increment) to w8.<br>
 1. after the `mov w8, #4` line, add the following line of code: `add  w8, w8, #5`
 2. that new line adds 5 to the current value in w8 (4) and then stores the result in w8
-3. now recompile the basic.s file with `asm basic.s -o basic.o`
+3. now recompile the basic.s file with `as basic.s -o basic.o`
 4. link the file again (to create the exe) ld basic.o -o basic
 5. run it and get the return value (value last stored in w8) : `$ ./basic`
 6. echo the last return value: `$ echo $?`
 7. You should see the value 9

+FYI - The name of the GNU assembler is : `as`

 That's it!